 …no one has given me a good explanation yet of why young American college grads should have been hit so hard.
 Is there increased competition with young college grads around the world?
 Are new college grads lower quality than their predecessors?
 Has information technology reduced the need for young grads?
 I really would like to know.

-For more depressing news about the earnings of college graduates, see these posts on how the economic recession will depress the earnings of college grads for their entire lifetime and a look at the trend in college graduate earnings since 1979.Lisa Wade is a professor of sociology at Occidental College.
+For more depressing news about the earnings of college graduates, see these posts on how the economic recession will depress the earnings of college grads for their entire lifetime and a look at the trend in college graduate earnings since 1979.Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.